-Early next morning, we were put on another catamaran-hull ferry and sent off on the two-and-a-half hour trip back to Agatti, from where it would take another hour or so to Bangaram in a smaller boat.
+Early next morning, we got on another catamaran-hull ferry and set off on the two-and-a-half hour trip back to Agatti, from where it would take another hour or so to Bangaram in a smaller boat.
 This time, the seas were rough, and my seasickness kicked in with a vengeance.
 Luckily, the crew allowed us to sit outside on deck instead of being cooped up inside.
 That helped me, but a few other passengers who tried it still needed to stay within reach of the not-too-clean washrooms for the entire journey.

 The ferry crew allowed us to sit on deck, which helped with my seasickness.

 At Agatti, because the seas were rough, they decided to send the ferry on to Bangaram instead of transferring us to a smaller boat.
 This meant that the journey lasted barely 15 minutes.
 Sadly, this also meant that the ferry couldn’t enter Bangaram’s shallow lagoon.
 So once we got there, we got into a smaller boat that needed another 20 minutes to reach the Bangaram floating jetty on the other side of the island.

 Bangaram island itself is uninhabited except for the resort staff and a few locals from Agatti that visit to collect coconuts and to fish, and our experience there was very different from Kavaratti.
 First off, the resort has a much more typical ‘island paradise’ feel to it, with tastefully made (if slightly run-down) cottages and shacks.
 The staff greeted us with coconut water at the reception hut, handed us a map of the island and a rate card of the activities on offer, and gave us a short talk on what to expect from our stay.

 The resort on Bangaram had a typical ‘island paradise’ feel to it.